BunsDev/iMO/grant.md

 Before Euromaidan, Ukraine had one of the world's first central bank-tethered digital currencies, issued by a licensed company whose EIN was 36**42**51**42** (without the use of DLT).
 I interned there as a paralegal before learning C through http://42.fr

 After that, I helped build the precursor to Liquity on EOS, then worked for Bancor.
-Later, I joined Dom in auditing THOR and bZx at CertiK (we also took turns consulting on side-projects at Liquity, fuzzing and DSproxy, respectively).
-Meek is our junior developer (lieutenant); he was Dom's student at RareSkills.
+Later, I audited THOR and bZx at CertiK (took turns with Dom consulting on side-projects at Liquity, fuzzing and [DSproxy](https://patentscope.wipo.int/search/en/detail.jsf?docId=WO2020102401), respectively).

 ### Project Overview: